 (a) a partnership is the holder of a licence; and

-(b) there is or is proposed to be a change to the membership of the partnership (the “change”) with at least one partner before the change continuing as a partner after the change.
+(b) there is or is proposed to be a change to the membership of the partnership (the change) with at least one partner before the change continuing as a partner after the change.

 (2) The partnership may apply to the Commissioner to amend the licence to state the partners who are or will be the partners after the change.